Get Your Brakes Serviced in Olympia

 Terry’s Automotive Group is dedicated to keeping all our customers safe with reliable brakes.
 Our team of ASE certified technicians pays close attention to every brake repair we handle.
-From basic brake pad replacement to more involved anti-lock repair, and everything in between, we handle detailed diagnostics and repair on any type of brake service in Olympia.
+From essential brake pad replacement to more involved anti-lock repair, and everything in between, we handle detailed diagnostics and repair on any brake service in Olympia.

-Brake inspections are an important part of regular preventative maintenance.
-Our technicians perform a comprehensive inspection of your brake system during tune ups to ensure your safety.
+Brake inspections are an essential part of regular preventative maintenance.
+Our technicians perform a comprehensive examination of your brake system during tune-ups to ensure your safety.
 If you have not had your car in for maintenance or a brake inspection in a while, call or come by.

 Our complete brake service includes:

 - Disc and drum systems

 - On-car brake machining for your shimmies and pulsations

 - ABS (Anti-lock brake systems) diagnosis and repair